zpz/zpz.github.io/_posts/2024-05-29-python-mp-manager-3.md

 In [Part 1](https://zpz.github.io/blog/python-mp-manager-1/)
 and [Part 2](https://zpz.github.io/blog/python-mp-manager-2/)
 of this series, we have gained basic understanding of the standard module `multiprocessing.managers` and fixed a few bugs in it.
-In this article, we will focus on some enhancements to it that are implemented in the [module mpservice.multiprocessing.server_process in the package mpservice](https://github.com/zpz/mpservice).<!--excerpt-->
+In this article, we will move on to make some enhancements to it.
+The complete code of these enhancements is available in the [module mpservice.multiprocessing.server_process in the package mpservice](https://github.com/zpz/mpservice).<!--excerpt-->